3D-FRONT-FUTURE/3D-FRONT-ToolBox/scripts/README.md

 ### 2022.4.21
-* **rewrite json2obj.py to process the updated 3D-FRONT (partial open sourceinterior finish with texture) and add new features.**
+* **rewrite json2obj.py to process the updated 3D-FRONT (partial open source interior finish with texture) and add new features.**

 These scripts provide methods including generating scene objects from json files, point clouds of scenes, depth image and normal image of arbitrary view.